Lesson 2: Persistence & Frustration: Stevie and the Big Project

 - Collaborative work time (5-15 minutes)

-Give students checkpoints for this activity.
+It can be a good idea to give students checkpoints for this activity.
 Make sure that they know that there is no penalty for not finishing on time.

 Preplanning is optional, since prediction is not often a kindergartener’s strong suit.